 In any case, if you earn more than the £1,000 property allowance in a tax year or you’re a limited company director, you’ll need to register for self-assessment with HMRC and complete a tax return by 31 January after the end of each tax year.

 Sould I set up a limited company for Airbnb?

-Forming a limited company can be a tax-efficient option in some cases, with corporation tax charged at a rate of 19% (from between 19% to 25% from 1st April 2023) on company profits, compared to income tax rates which currently stand at 20%, 40% or 45% depending on your income threshold.
+Forming a limited company can be a tax-efficient option in some cases, with corporation tax charged at a rate of 19% (from between 19% to 25% from 1st April 2023) on company profits, compared with income tax rates which currently stand at 20%, 40% or 45% depending on your income threshold.

 You can then pay yourself through a salary, dividends, or a combination of both.